 b.
-Use "EF" (Enduring Freedom) for Afghanistan, Uzbekistan, Kyrgyzstan, Pakistan, Tajikistan, Jordan, and c.
-Use "IF" (Iraqi Freedom) for the Arabian Peninsula Areas (the Persian Gulf, the Red Sea, the Gulf of Oman, the portion of the Arabian Sea that lies north of 10 degrees north latitude and west of 68 degrees east longitude, the Gulf of Aden, and the total land areas of Iraq, Kuwait, Saudi Arabia, Oman, Bahrain, Qatar, and the United Arab Emirates and the airspace above such locations).
+Use "EO12744" for the Arabian Peninsula, including air space and adjacent waters (the Persian Gulf, the Red Sea, the Gulf of Oman, the Gulf of Aden, the portion of the Arabian Sea that lies north of 10 degrees north latitude and west of 68 degrees east longitude, and the total land areas of Irag, Kuwait, Saudi Arabia, Oman, Bahrain, Qatar, the United Arab Emirates), and Jordan which is in direct support of the Arabian Peninsula.